juniorsysadmin/puppet-irqbalance/README.md

 anything not supported by the default irqbalance version that comes with the distribution.

-Additionally, it supports using systemd as the init type for managing the irqbalance service, allowing you to use the same configuration set across multiple distributions that have been migrated to systemd.
-For example, Debian 7 and Fedora both running systemd.

 #### Init scripts

-A few distributions include init scripts which do not support the full set of options that the installed irqbalance version itself supports.
+Some distributions (generally Ubuntu) include init scripts which do not support the full set of options that the installed irqbalance version itself supports.

-Some include an init script which does not allow options to be passed to the irqbalance daemon at all.
-Other distributions can use systemd as the Init, but do not come with a systemd service file for irqbalance.

 If `manage_init_script_file` is set to true, this module will generally provide a sensible init script.
 Additionally, if you wish to provide your own